ilievmark/Basil.Behaviors/sample/BehaviorsSample/Pages/EventHandling/README.md

 There is some standart handlers package provide

 1. EventToCommandHandler
+2. EventToSetPropertyHandler
-2. EventToMethodHandler
+3. EventToMethodHandler
-3. EventToMethodHandler<T>
+4. EventToMethodHandler<T>
-4. EventToAsyncMethodHandler
+5. EventToAsyncMethodHandler
-5. EventToAsyncMethodHandler<T>
+6. EventToAsyncMethodHandler<T>
-6. DelayEventHandler
+7. DelayEventHandler
-7. SequenceHandlerExecutor
+8. SequenceHandlerExecutor
-8. ParallelHandlerExecutor
+9. ParallelHandlerExecutor

 So, lets see how it works)